-The vast majority of people in Spain are covered for health treatment under social security.
+Every citizen in Spain is covered for health treatment under social security.

-However, most people who can afford it (some 6m people) take out private health insurance, which offers a wider choice of medical practitioners and hospitals, and more importantly, frees them from public health waiting lists.
+However, people who can afford it, they voluntarily purchase private health insurance pakages, which offer a wider choice of medical practitioners and hospitals, and more importantly, frees them from public health waiting lists.
 Moreover, private insurance provides a full range of services.
 You will find covers for sickness, specialists, pregnancy, care home, dentist, hospital, fitness, etc.

 With so much to deal with before leaving your home country, (taxes, moving house, paperwork etc.) the careful planning of your expatriation to Madrid is an essential step.
 As far as healthcare is concerned, your local social security scheme won’t be accompanying you to your host country and, once abroad, you might be surprised by the care system you find in Spain.
 So, before leaving, make sure you have appropriate cover!